-How to lower your risk: Make sure you are using condoms correctly to lower the risk of them breaking from friction.
-Lots of lubrication can help as well.
+How to lower your risk: Make sure you are using latex condoms correctly to lower the risk of them breaking from friction.
+Lots of water- or silicone-based lubrication can help, as well.
 But you’re still vulnerable to certain STDs when you have anal sex, especially if you are receiving it.

 Sex and Drugs

 If the person you’re having sex with shares drug equipment with someone who is HIV positive, they can contract the virus.
 That’s because needles, water, bottle caps, spoons, or even cotton filters can all expose them to someone else’s HIV-infected blood.
 They can get HIV and then they can expose you if you have unprotected sex.

 And if you’re doing drugs -- including ones you don’t inject, like alcohol -- you’re more likely to make poor decisions.
 For instance, you might have unprotected sex -- or more sex partners.

 How to lower your risk: If you have sex with someone who injects drugs, always use condoms and get tested for HIV and hepatitis.
 Your partner’s risk is lowest if he always uses clean equipment and never shares needles.
-But that’s not likely.
-So you should assume that the way your partner uses drugs will directly put you at risk.
+You should assume that the way your partner uses drugs will directly put you at risk.